Positionality in $\Sigma_0^2$ and a completeness result: Positional prefix-independent Sigma02 objectives

 Since $A$ is history-deterministic, there is a mapping $\phi:V(T) \to V(A)$ such that for each edge $t \re c t' \in E(T)$, there is a transition $\phi(t) \re{(c,a)} \phi(t')$ in $A$ with some $a\in\{\normal,\cobuchi\}$, and such that for all infinite paths $t_0 \re{w_0} t_1 \re{w_1} \dots$ in $T$, there are only finitely many co-Büchi transitions on the path $\phi(t_0) \re{(w_0,a_0)} \phi(t_1) \re{(w_1,a_1)} \dots$ in $A$.

-\begin{claim} There is a vertex $t'_0 \in V(T)$ such that for all infinite paths $t'_0 \re{w_0} t'_1 \re{w_1} \dots$ from $t'_0$ in $T$, there is no co-Büchi transition on the path $\phi(t_0) \re{w_0} \phi(t_1) \re{w_1} \dots$ in $A$. \end{claim}
+\begin{claim} There is a vertex $t'_0 \in V(T)$ such that for all infinite paths $t'_0 \re{w_0} t'_1 \re{w_1} \dots$ from $t'_0$ in $T$, there is no co-Büchi transition on the path $\phi(t'_0) \re{w_0} \phi(t'_1) \re{w_1} \dots$ in $A$. \end{claim}

-\begin{claimproof} Assume towards contradiction that no such vertex exists.
-Then starting from the root $t_0$, we build an infinite path $t_0 \rp{w_0} t_1 \rp {w_1} \dots$ in $T$ such that $\phi(t_0) \rp{w_0} \phi(w_1) \rp{w_1} \dots$ has infinitely many co-Büchi transitions in $A$.
+\begin{proof}[Proof of Claim~\ref{cl:root}] Assume towards contradiction that no such vertex exists.
+Then starting from the root $t_0$, we build an infinite path $t_0 \rp{w_0} t_1 \rp {w_1} \dots$ in $T$ such that $\phi(t_0) \rp{w_0} \phi(t_1) \rp{w_1} \dots$ has infinitely many co-Büchi transitions in $A$.
 Indeed, assuming the path built up to $t_i$, we simply pick $t_i \rp{w_i} t_{i+1}$ such that there is a co-Büchi transition in $A$ on the corresponding path $\phi(t_i) \rp{w_i} \phi(t_{i+1})$.
-Thus, we constructed a path contradicting the observation below: this path has infinitely many co\=/B\"uchi transitions in $A$. \end{claimproof} There remains to observe that $\phi$ maps $T[t'_0]$ to $U$, and thus $U$ is almost $W$-universal for trees.
+Thus, we constructed a path contradicting the observation below: this path has infinitely many co\=/B\"uchi transitions in $A$. \end{proof} There remains to observe that $\phi$ maps $T[t'_0]$ to $U$, and thus $U$ is almost $W$-universal for trees.
 We conclude by applying Lemma~\ref{thm:structure_gives_positionality}. \end{proof}